cnaimo/Easy-Install/README.md

 ```

 Create a text file with the desired shell commands to be executed.
 Optional comments can be added Python style with '#'.
 An example command file is included (sample_installs.txt).
-Run easy_install.py, select your command file, and enter sudo passowrd if requested (required only once).
+Run easy_install.py, select your command file, and enter sudo password if requested (required only once).
 Additional information is outputted to a logging file.

 ```
 python3 easy_install.py